phonexicum/phonexicum.github.io/infosec/wifi.md

     - AP gets 64 bytes, ecrypts them and then sends it back to the network (hacker put appropriate headers in his 64 bytes) => AP encrypt 64 bytes with 64 byte keystream
     - hacker listens for the packet and XOR it with 64 bytes he send previously => hacker hot 64 bytes of keystream for specified IV

-    Using this technic hacker can found keystream (up to 1500 bytes (L2 frame size)) for specified IV
+    Using this technic hacker may found keystream (up to 1500 bytes (L2 frame size)) for specified IV

 <br>

 ---

-### WPS security issues
+## WPS security issues

 ***WPS PIN recovery***: